-Among the activities that are part of Wellness Outside Walls at Elica Health Centers is our Street Medicine program, which is part of an emerging collaboration of health care professionals, outreach workers, and others that has been happening globally since the early 1990s.
+Another of our Wellness Outside Walls (WOW) programs is Street Medicine, which is part of an emerging collaboration of health care professionals, outreach workers, and others that has been happening globally since the early 1990s.

 The practice of street medicine is defined as those health care and related services that are delivered directly to persons sleeping on the streets, along river banks, and in abandoned buildings in and around urban/suburban areas.